Recognition & Compliance

 This satisfies PCT requirements for long-term public accessibility and fulfills WIPO documentation standards.

-Summary of Legal Authorities
+Summary of Authorities

-Legal PrincipleSource
+PrincipleSource

 Timestamp AuthenticationISO/IEC 18014, eIDAS Regulation (EU) 910/2014